cyberomulus/SiteMapGeneratorBundle/README.md

 # SiteMapGeneratorBundle

-Generate a sitemap for your Symfony website
+Generate a sitemap for your Symfony website (bridge for [cyberomulus/SiteMapGenerator](https://github.com/cyberomulus/SiteMapGenerator)

 ## Installation